aayanmaity/Predicting-the-downtime-duration-of-a-factory/README.md

 # Predicting-the-downtime-duration-of-a-factory

-Identifying factories that are most prone to downtime by predicting downtime duration of various factories, using 6 different datasets, determining important features with Chi-squared test, handled high cardinal categorical variable with target encoding and used cross-validation to avoid overfitting and built multiclass classification machine learning model.
+Identifying factories that are most prone to downtime by predicting downtime duration of various factories, using 6 different datasets,handled high cardinal categorical variable with target encoding and used cross-validation to avoid overfitting and built multiclass classification machine learning model.

  ![Alt Text](https://github.com/aayanmaity/Predicting-the-downtime-duration-of-a-factory/blob/main/Datasets/lenny-kuhne-jHZ70nRk7Ns-unsplash.jpg)